Old School New Body Basic Product Details

 The team behind the creation of Old School New Body is a bit of an all star cast.
-There’s Iron Man Magazine editor-in-chief Steve Holman together with his wife Becky Holman; and then there’s John M. Rowley, considered to be “America’s Lifestyle Strategist.”
-With those 3 you can be sure that this fitness program is standing on a solid foundation of experience, science, and proven results.
+There’s Iron Man Magazine editor-in-chief Steve Holman together with his wife Becky Holman.
+Then there’s John M. Rowley, considered to be “America’s Lifestyle Strategist.”
+With those 3, you can be sure that this fitness program is standing on a solid foundation of experience, science, and proven results.

-This program is a “living proof” product, which means that Steve and Becky Holman both achieved results by using the methods that they are sharing in this product.
+This program is a “living proof” product.
+This means that Steve and Becky Holman both achieved results by using the methods that they are sharing in this product.
 We love these types of products because they almost always guarantee effectiveness.
-The authors personally used themselves as “test subjects” and this fitness program shows you exactly what they did to “defy age”, have great health, and develop amazing bodies at their delicate age.

 Out of this self-experimentation comes a system that Steve and Becky Holman call the “Focus 4 Exercise” system or the “F4X” system.
 It’s a workout and diet plan combination that only requires 90 minutes a week of your time.
 It’s divided into 3 progressing phases that depends on your current fitness level and fitness goal.

 Let us dig deeper into the program.
 Old School New Body starts off with the typical intro.
 The introduction talks about “breaking myths and revealing truths” in fitness.
 The main difference is that the program deals with fitness myths and truths for over 40s.